 For the purposes of comparison, we will focus on their first price point plan—three meals for two people at $78.93.
 This means that per meal, you are paying about $13.16

 At the grocery store, this plan will cost you roughly $45.
 In other words, you will be paying $7.50 per meal.
 This is assuming that you are purchasing the same, if not similar, items.

 It’s also important to remember that most people are not replacing grocery shopping entirely with meal kits.
 While that’s an option, most people are customizing their food shopping using a combination of grocery shopping and subscription meal kits depending on their lifestyle and needs.
-In other words, the expense of meal kits can be a manageable option.
+In other words, meal kits can be a manageable option.